 2.3.3 DetectionofPhenols

 2.3.3.1 Ferric Chloride Test.
-Aceton extract added with 3-4 drops of ferric chloride solution, appaerance of bluish black colour confirms that the extract positive phenols.
+Aceton extract added with 3-4 drops of ferric chloride solution, appearance of bluish black colour confirms that the extract positive phenols.

 2.3.4 Detectionof Steroids

 2.3.4.1 Libermann Burchard’s Test.
-The appearance green colour indicates the presence of steroids in aceton extract.
+The appearance green colour indicates the presence of steroids in acetone extract.
 Identification is carried out by means of the extract added with a few drops of aseticanhydride and H2SO4.

 2.3.4 Detectionof Terpenoids